jxxcarlson/codeinstaller-rulesets/README.md

 The app in `demo/` is a Lamdera app.
 To run it, `cd` to that directory and say `lamdera live`.
 The app will be available at `http://localhost:8000`.

 The sets `Add.magicLinkAuth` and `Add.magicLinkAuthWiring` are designed to work on Lamdera apps.
-The `Add.pages` set works on any suitable Elm app.
+The `Add.pages` rule set works on any suitable Elm app.
 See the section "Assumptions" below for more information.

 # Assumptions